-The district met with the School Site Council to engage parents and the community in the development of LCAP.
+The district met with the Parent Adivsory Committee to engage parents and the community in the development of LCAP.
 Specifically, the district held LCAP meetings on the first Friday of each month.
 In addition, informational meetings on the second Tuesday of each month.
 Each of the meetings focused on improving Big Creek School by utilizing the LCAP process.
 Pupils, teachers, employees, administrators, and the principal were all involved in the LCAP development input.
 Due to the community being so small, between formal meetings, informal meetings at the local post office and store, and phone calls between every family and the superintendent, all community members were significantly involved in this LCAP development.
 SELPA meetings were attended and consultations occurred during those meetings on how to best support our SWD student group.
 There are no classified AND certificated bargaining units in the district.
 The district is not required to have a DELAC/ELAC based on the enrollment of English learner students.
-The new administration is unsure whether the PAC/DAC meetings were held and if the LCAP was discussed/presented to this group for feedback or comment.
-A public hearing occurred at the May governing board meeting, Public Comment was conducted during the 10 days prior to the public comment starting on May 29h.
+A public hearing occurred at the May governing board meeting.
 The budget's board approval date for the LCAP was on June 13, and the local indicators were presented as an informational item at this same meeting.